Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. Participate Now! 🔥

 Additionally, it operates in accordance with FCA, CySEC, ASIC, and several other regulations, making it a highly regulated and secure platform for its users.

-The platform stores most of the users' crypto funds in cold storage, and good news! eToro has also received SOC 2 Type II compliance certification, which showcases its commitment to providing secure cryptoasset custody operations.
+The platform stores most of the users' crypto funds in cold storage, and good news! eToro has also received SOC 2 Type II compliance certification in February 2025, which showcases its commitment to providing secure cryptoasset custody operations.
 Here is what the deputy CEO and COO at eToro said regarding the certification:

 Achieving the SOC 2 Type II compliance certification once again underscores our commitment to operational excellence in crypto custody.